 Today was my first Spanish class, officially learning Spanish in a formal class with an experienced Spanish language teacher in a local community center.

 Right now, I am at the most bottom of the class.
 That’s about it.
 My mind kept drifting during the 2-hours class, 90% of the time.

 Drifting because….I just want to know why there is no pause when my teacher speaks Spanish.
-As if she never stop for a breather…hehe.
-I find that pretty amazing….like wow…like I want some punctuation, like I really can’t find a pattern of intonation and like I really hope I can nail where I should put the accent in my speech.
+As if she never stops for a breather…hehe.
+I find that pretty amazing….like wow…like I want some punctuation like I really can’t find a pattern of intonation, and like I really hope I can nail where I should put the accent in my speech.

 My scattered mind is a big mumble jumble…lalalalala.

 My teacher probably understood my frustration as she kept throwing sympathetic glances and smiles towards my pitiful self.
 T_T

 Most of the students in my class are either working in Madrid or married to Spanish.
 They come from various countries namely; China, Pakistan, Bangladesh, Morocco, Cameroon, Romania, and me; Malaysia.

 Okay…I’m the only Malaysian.
 Agagagaga..No one basically knows where Malaysia is situated on the world map.
 Even the teacher.
 That was great…yeah??

 What I am really frustrated about was that that most of the students speak at least moderate to fluent Spanish!!
 I am doomed!

 Having Latin alphabets in the Spanish language doesn’t make my life easier…I swear.
 Well…why do I think that the Korean alphabets are not so difficult now?
 I wanna go back to South Korea!!! *Dream on..*